William-WANG2/MNIST-FlowMatching/README.md

 This project trains a vector field model on MNIST using a Gaussian probability path.
 The same learned model can then be sampled with either:

 - an ODE solver for deterministic generation
-- an SDE solver for stochastic generation
+- an SDE solver for stochastic generation, where the score model is derived from the vector field model via the Gaussian SDE Extension Trick.

 When `conditioning=cfg`, the model uses classifier-free guidance with 11 label slots: